 The myriad of ways we seek to practice a life of loving and following Jesus is what the church often refers to as spiritual formation.
 In truth, everything we do is spiritual formation (or – formation into life with God here and now, learning how to be more truly human, more aware of God, people more attuned to faith, hope and love)

 As a community centered on the gospel story (the good news of life in Jesus and the reign of God’s good Kingdom) and the Eucharist (the way we are caught up into this story weekly), our Sunday worship is an integral part of our formation.
 On Sundays, we pray to God.
 We proclaim the reality of God.
 We express gratitude to God.
 We join our voices and hearts with others in fidelity to God’s kingdom.
 We confess our sins and receive fogginess.
 We share in God’s grace at the Table.
 With all of this, we are being formed into the life that is true, the reality that is most real.

-In the Fall and Spring, we offer Sunday groups and classes at 9 a.m.
+In the Fall and Spring, we offer Sunday groups at 9:30 a.m.
 These are intentional spaces were we nurture ourselves with Scripture’s wisdom, explore places where God’s Spirit wants to renew our heart and enjoy friendship with others.

 We have numerous groups meeting at numerous times and with many unique personalities and hopes.
 However, in each community, we try to learn how to walk in the good life Jesus offers, alongside others.

 Working Toward Shalom

 Whether in our places of work or study, our neighborhood or friendships, we carry with us the light of God.
 Wherever we go, we are called to be witnesses to God’s Kingdom of healing and restoration.
 As we live in harmony with the work of God’s Spirit in the world, we become more and more attuned to our identity as beloved sons and daughters of God, beloved citizens of the the Kingdom of mercy, righteousness and justice.